 Note that once you submit your manuscript to MRD, you must not submit it, or any part of it, elsewhere unless you withdraw it from MRD.
 Should the Editors find out that significant parts of the material have been published elsewhere prior to publication in MRD, your manuscript will be rejected and you will be charged for the processing costs.

 Papers submitted to MRD must not have been published or be under consideration for publication elsewhere.
 It is very important that you point out to the Editors any results, data, figures, or significant parts of text (eg entire paragraph with only linguistic changes) in your manuscript that have been published or submitted elsewhere, and explain why including them in the present manuscript is necessary and what makes this manuscript unique.
-Material previously published or submitted in a language other than English may, however, be considered for publication in MRD.
+Note that excerpts or material from a publicly accessible thesis may be considered for publication in MRD if they have not previously been published in a book or journal.
 In this case, the authors must:

-1) Clearly indicate here, and in more detail in their cover letter to the Editors, which parts of the material have been published in another language.
+1) Clearly indicate here, and in more detail in their cover letter to the Editors, which parts of the material have been taken from the thesis, and how this material is publicly accessible.

 2) Point out the added value of publishing this material in MRD.